Walk-in Registration Renewals

 Always start with the Town Clerk when registering a vehicle.
 The Clerk prepares the registration and the applicant pays a personal property tax based on the value of the vehicle.

 The tax is based on the original list price of the vehicle without options.
 The tax rate for the current model year is $18/$1000 of the list price.
 The rate then drops in $3 increments to $15, $12, $9, $6, and $3.
 In New Hampshire, cars are registered in the birth month of the owner, and the tax is pro-rated from the date of registration to the birth month.
 The Clerk prepares the application for the New Hampshire Certificate of Title if necessary.
-Motor vehicle registrations and state decals can be issued at the Town Clerks office for vehicles with a Gross Vehicle Weight (G.V.W.) of 8,000 lbs. or less.
+Motor vehicle registrations and state decals can be issued at the Town Clerks office for vehicles with a Gross Vehicle Weight (G.V.W.) of less than 26,000 lbs.
 Specialty plates, e.g. antique, veteran, handicapped etc., are issued by the DMV at the Hazen Drive facility or any DMV Substation.

 Current Resident Registrations